Bruiser (bull): 2016 summary

-Season 2017
+2017 Season

 Bruiser traveled to Oklahoma City, Oklahoma, to make his season debut at the PBR Chesapeake Energy Arena for the Express Employment Professionals Invitational.
 Bruiser bucked that weekend in the Championship Round with other world champion bull contenders from last year, including 2015 World Champion SweetPro's Long John, Pearl Harbor, Jared Allen's Air Time, Stone Sober, Hey Jack, Seven Dust and Cochise.
 On Sunday, January 22, Derek Kolbaba picked Bruiser and rode him for a total score of 92 points.
 Bruiser's bull score was 45.50 points.
 The ride ended Bruiser's BFTS buckoff streak of 14 consecutive buckoffs, which started with this same event last January.
 He came in third in the event among bulls with only Pearl Harbor and Long John scoring higher marks.
 Bruiser was last ridden on the BFTS by Mason Lowe for 91 points in his 2016 debut at this event.
 Experts, including J.W.
-Hart, are picking Bruiser as the favorite for the world champion this year due to his consistency and accomplishments in the PBR, ABBI, and PRCA.
-"He is going for another PBR title," Lambert said.
+Hart, were picking Bruiser as the favorite for the world champion this year due to his consistency and accomplishments in the PBR, ABBI, and PRCA.
+"He is going for another PBR title," Cody Lambert said.
 "He can wind up as one of the most decorated bulls in PBR history with all of the money he has won in the ABBI.
 He was the top bull at the NFR (in 2015) and he crossed over into rodeo and should have been the PRCA champion."

 In February at a PRCA event at the San Antonio Stock Show and Rodeo, in San Antonio, California, Roscoe Jarboe rode Bruiser for 91 points.
 Bruiser was scored a very high bull score of 48 points.
 After two similar trips, Bruiser has qualified for the NFR the last two seasons.
 Page is aiming for the NFR again by getting the minimum requirement of 8 outs.

 On February, 21, Bruiser's half-brother and 2015 World Champion Sweet Pro's Long John died.
-He was almost 7 years old and a strong contender to win the title again.
+He was almost seven years old and a strong contender to win the title again.
 He was also a fan favorite.
 Long John was certain to be a world champion bull contender again this year.